Gaza Strip famine: July 2024 – present

 In July 2024, US Vice President Kamala Harris stated in an interview that she was aware of reports that people were eating grass, as well as Gaza's lack of available clean water, stating, "You can't make shit with flour if you don't have clean water.
 So what's going on with that?
 I ask questions like, What are people actually eating right now?"

 In August 2024, Bezalel Smotrich, the Israeli finance minister, stated, "We bring in aid because there is no choice...
 We can't, in the current global reality, manage a war.
 Nobody will let us cause 2 million civilians to die of hunger, even though it might be justified and moral".
 The European Union and foreign ministries of France and the UK condemned Smotrich's comments.
 Australian foreign minister Penny Wong stated, "The deliberate starvation of civilians is a war crime.
 There is no justification for it, ever."
 In October 2024, Oxfam warned that the effects of starvation were likely to last for generations.

-On 2 October 2024, 99 American healthcare workers who have served in the Gaza Strip since 7 October 2023, sent US President Joe Biden, US Vice President Kamala Harris, and others a letter, cited in a paper from the Watson Institute for International and Public Affairs at Brown University, in which they said that based on starvation standards by the United States-funded Integrated Food Security Phase Classification, according to the most conservative estimate that they could calculate based on the available data, at least 62,413 people in Gaza were likely to have died from starvation, most of them young children.
+On 2 October 2024, 99 American healthcare workers who have served in the Gaza Strip since 7 October 2023, sent US President Joe Biden, US Vice President Kamala Harris, and others a letter, cited in a paper from the Watson Institute for International and Public Affairs at Brown University, in which they said that based on starvation standards by the US-funded Integrated Food Security Phase Classification, according to the most conservative estimate that they could calculate based on the available data, at least 62,413 people in Gaza were likely to have died from starvation, most of them young children.

 In April 2025, Israeli Defense Minister Israel Katz voiced support for the blockade of humanitarian aid to Gaza, stating, "Israel's policy is clear: no humanitarian aid will enter Gaza, and blocking this aid is one of the main pressure levers preventing Hamas from using it as a tool with the population."